 Reserved agents are dedicated agents that are provisioned for a user regardless of usage.
 You can purchase reserved agents on a monthly or annual basis.

 On-demand agents are for short-term use and you pay only for what you use at an hourly rate.
 You have the ability to add and control on-demand agents.
 For example, an organization might schedule scale testing for two days and license an extra 500 on-demand agents for that time frame.

 The Sysdig platform uses a concurrent licensing model in determining when to allow an installed agent to connect to the back-end servers and report on host metrics.
 This means you can install Sysdig agents onto any number of instances.
-However, only the licensed number of agents will be allowed to connect and send metrics for recording and reporting.
+However, only the licensed number of agents (up to reserved & on-demand limit) will be allowed to connect and send metrics for recording and reporting.

-Multiple Installs: An agent is essentially an “install” of the software.
-If your system changes external IP addresses, or if you shut down a VM image and bring it back up elsewhere, this will remain the same agent connection.
+Multiple Installs: An agent is essentially installing a software.
+If your system changes external IP addresses, or if you shut down a Virtual Machine (VM) image and bring it back up elsewhere, this will remain the same agent connection.
 However, identical installs that are simultaneously sending data (usually an accident) will be considered two connections.
-A MAC address is used to identify a host for licensing purposes.
+A Media Access Control (MAC) address is used to identify a host for licensing purposes.

 Time Lag for License Release: When shutting down a host for any reason, the agent’s license will not be immediately released.
 This permits the agent to retain its licensing slot for short outages or a reboot.
 The time-out interval can take up to 20 minutes, and if the connection has not been re-established within the interval the license will be released for use by the next host waiting to connect.

 The Compute Resources bar displays the combined compute resources in use for all the connected Cloud accounts.

 Contact your Sysdig representative if you need to license additional compute resources.